 You wrap fabric over the paper template edges, providing a clean edge for stitching two pieces of fabric together – even if your fabric cutting skills are “relaxed”.
 Keep adding pieces (like a puzzle) until finished, then remove the papers, leaving precisely pieced fabric shapes.

 Hexagons and diamonds are the most-used shapes, but the design possibilities with various shapes are endless.
-You can re-use the papers several times to expand your project or start a new one.
+You can re-use the paper pieces several times to expand your project or start a new one.

 Here is a great project for beginners to EPP.
-Make an english paper pieced Garden Table topper.
+There are a variety of English paper piecing hexagon patterns.
+This Garden Table topper is one of my favorites.
 All you need are some yellow and green fabrics for flower centers and leaves and a selection of bright colors for your flower petals.
 Pick your colors and make it your own!

 How to English Paper Piece

-Learn how to make this EPP (English Paper Piecing) table runner with multicolored fabrics and hexagons.
-Perfect EPP project for beginners.
+Learn how to make this EPP (English Paper Piecing) this Grandmothers Flower Garden table runner with multicolored fabrics and hexagon paper piecing.
+This hexagon garden table runner is a perfect EPP project for beginners.

 Materials